Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis

 \subsection{Challenges of Domain Shift}

 Domain shift brings a lot of challenges to our task.
-First, as shown in Table~\ref{table:dataset_latency}, the mean latency of different kernels is very different, and we hope the model can learn this distribution, so we cannot align the representation space of different kernels, as did in many previous domain generalization papers.
+First, different kernels have large differences.
+As shown in Table~\ref{table:dataset_latency}, the mean latency of different kernels is very different.
+We hope the model can learn this distribution, so we cannot align the representation space of different kernels, as did in many previous domain generalization papers.
 We extract the graph representation of each design point from the HARP model and visualize it in Figure~\ref{fig:intro_visualization}.
-In the figures, points belonging to the same kernel have the same color.
+In the figure, points belonging to the same kernel have the same color.
 Due to the limited number of colors, different kernels might use the same color.
 We can see that points from the same kernels are clustered together, while points from different kernels are located in different places.
 The visualization further verifies that the domain difference between different kernels is very big.
-Such a big difference is informative to the model, so we cannot align the representation space of different kernels.
+Such a big difference makes the domain transfer very difficult.

+Second, labeling the new kernel's data points by HLS is time-consuming.
+Each run takes minutes to hours~\cite{harp}.
+Therefore, we use the constraint of data scarcity of only using 50 data points per kernel to finetune the model on new kernels.

-Second, kernels share some similar substructions, where both their similarities and differences should be carefully noticed.
+Nonetheless, a unique opportunity is that some different kernels share some similar substructions, where both their similarities and differences should be carefully noticed.